CriticalFloof/omegga-Brickadia-Mining/README.md

 When running this game mode, It's advised to disable autosaving as it's not going to be useful.

 It's very reccomended to disable multi-client to avoid possible conflict.
 The plugin currently identifies players by name and can't differentiate 2 pawns with the same name.

+## Commands

+'start-mining','stop-mining', - Starts/Stops the game
+'inventory','i', -View your inventory
+'balance','bal', -View your balance
+'equip', -Equip an item in your inventory 'enable-dev-mode', -Allows you to bypass block health.
+'option', -Used to navigate npc dialouge
+'exit', -Exits npc dialouge, shop UI, quests UI, etc.
+'buy', -Lets you buy from a shop
+'sell', -Lets you sell to a shop
+'upgrade', -Allows you to upgrade the item you have equipped 'viewquest', -Shows your quests in chat
+'cancelquest' -Cancels a quest based from a number corresponding to the position on your viewquest list.